Hey Moving On

-One of the important things to take note is how your boss reacts to situations.
+One of the essential things to take note of is how your boss reacts to situations.
 There may be problems that you can solve in the company based on this observation.
 In general, you should take the time to understand how your company functions.
 Think of ways to improve the current status quo.
-It can be risky but challenging the status quo can be a great way to get ahead in business.
+It can be risky, but challenging the status quo can be a great way to get ahead in business.

 Set Yourself Goals

 Wherever you are, you should set goals; make a list of clear goals that you want to achieve, you should have both short-term and long-term goals.
-Set the goals you want to achieve within the first three (3) months of your new job, plan on how you want to improve yourself.
-Great goal setting means you can take steps towards improving any aspect of work that’s relevant and specific to you, building on professional knowledge, skills, and effective workplace practices.
+Set the goals you want to accomplish within the first three (3) months of your new job, plan on how you want to improve yourself.
+Excellent goal setting means you can take steps towards improving any aspect of work that’s relevant and specific to you, building on professional knowledge, skills, and productive workplace practices.

 Connect with People

-Relationships are very important in any work environment.
-The type of people you are connecting with is going to play a great role in your career; relationships can help you excel in your career.
-With the right co-workers, you can definitely adapt to new working environments quickly.
-There is a need to accept various invitations from your colleagues as long as it’s not going to affect your time management.
+Relationships are significant in any work environment.
+The type of people you are connecting with is going to play a vital role in your career; it can help you excel in your job.
+With the right co-workers, you can adapt to new working environments quickly.
+There is a need to accept various invitations from your colleagues as long as it is not going to affect your time management.
 Try as much as you can to network with people and build relationships with people that have a positive mindset just like you.

-These are just a few tips that will help you transition to a new job and if you need any help regarding your job transition either with a severance agreement from your previous employer or/and an employment agreement with your new employer, please give us a call at Massey & Duffy for a free consultation.
+Heed these tips that will help you transition to a new job.
+If you need any help regarding your job transition either with a severance agreement from your previous employer or/and an employment agreement with your new employer, please give us a call at Massey & Duffy for a free consultation.